nheyn/isomorphic-dispatcher/README.md

 ```

 ##### ServerDispatcher
-The Dispatcher for the client is created using the function 'createServerDispatcher', which takes the same argument as 'createDispatcher'.
+The Dispatcher for the client is created using the 'createServerDispatcher' function.
+The first argument is the same array of Stores that passed to the 'createServerDispatcher' function on server.
+Its second argument is a function that will get the arg that should be passed the the onServer callback, in the updaters.
+It will be called each time dispatch, or startDispatchAt, is called.
+The return value from this function can be a Promise.
 ```
-var serverDispatcher = IsomorphicDispatcher.createServerDispatcher(stores);
+var serverDispatcher = IsomorphicDispatcher.createServerDispatcher(stores, () => {
+	var arg = {};

+	return arg;
+});
 ```

 To connection with the ClientDispatcher, call the 'startDispatchAt' method when the second argument of 'createClientDispatcher' function is called.
-It should be passed the actions and starting points from the 'createClientDispatcher' callback, along with an object that will be passed to 'onServer' in the updaters of the Store.
-The states returned from 'startDispatchAt' (on the server) should be returned as a Promise in the 'createClientDispatcher' callback.
+It should be passed the actions and starting points from the 'createClientDispatcher' callback.
+The states returned from 'startDispatchAt' (on the server) should be returned as a Promise in the 'createClientDispatcher' callback (on the client).
 ```
 // Call after 'handleDispatchOnServer' is called on the server function handleDispatchFromClient(action, startingPoints) {
-	var serverArgs = {};

-	return serverDispatcher.startDispatchAt(action, startingPoints, serverArgs);
+	return serverDispatcher.startDispatchAt(action, startingPoints);
 }
 ```